Rhyme scheme

 A rhyme scheme is the pattern of rhymes at the end of each line of a poem or song.
 It is usually referred to by using letters to indicate which lines rhyme; lines designated with the same letter all rhyme with each other.

-An example of the $\mathrm{ABAB}$ rhyming scheme, from "To Anthea, who may Command him Anything", by Robert Herrick:
+An example of the ABAB rhyming scheme, from "To Anthea, who may Command him Anything", by Robert Herrick: